Naveen2070/algo/Examples.md

 Ends
 ```

-# Example for Export and Import
+## 11. Example for Export and Import

-Sure, here's the properly formatted example for Export and Import in `.alg` pseudo code:

 **calculator.alg:**